stormpath/express-stormpath/docs/setup.rst

 - Hold any requests that require authentication, until Stormpath is ready.

 That's it, you're ready to go!
-Try navigating to these URLs in your
+Try navigating to these URLs in your application:
-application:

 - http://localhost:3000/login
 - http://localhost:3000/register

-You should be able to register for an account, and log in.
+You should be able to register for an account and log in.
 The newly created account will be placed in the directory that is mapped to "My Application".

 .. note::

     By default, we don't require email verification for new accounts, but we highly recommend you use this workflow.
-You can enable email verification from the directory of your Stormpath Application.
-You can do this from our `Admin Console`_.
+You can enable email verification by logging into the `Admin Console`_ and going to the the Workflows tab for the directory of your Stormpath Application.

 There are many more features than login and registration, please continue to the next section to learn more!